WATER NEWS

 Store emergency water

-A major earthquake could damage municipal water supply lines, making tap water unavailable and/or vulnerable to contamination through ruptured pipes.Hurricane Sandy has shown us how devastating a ‘natural’ disaster can be.
+A major earthquake could damage municipal water supply lines, making tap water unavailable and/or vulnerable to contamination through ruptured pipes.The April 2015 earthquake in Nepal has reminded us how devastating a ‘natural’ disaster can be.
 Don’t take adequate water supplies for granted.

 If you store ample water in advance you’ve already greatly increased your family’s ability to respond to an earthquake.